LIRR continues to make progress post-Sandy

 Project budget: $9.7 million

-Station, signal and power infrastructure component repair and restoration are underway at locations throughout the LIRR network
+Station, signal and power infrastructure component repair and restoration are underway at locations throughout the LIRR network.
+Work is being performed by third party and LIRR construction forces, with various elements nearing completion.

 FIRST AVENUE SUBSTATION RESTORATION